terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Later faction: knights of the restless (https://www.gmbinder.com/share/-L8JrLtObw8AvcFw4JcW)
 - [ ] offer dark gift when the angel hound is saved
 - [ ] something in holzander gives a curse (VgtR192)
+- [ ] Check city of poison dungeon
 - [ ] find the Sandman warriors: https://theelementalsmmorpg.fandom.com/wiki/Sand_Men - Sandmen: Elven Champions for the Angels
 - [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
 - [ ] Find a broken Supraxae (From Gellerts channel magic?) and rebuild it?